Wish You Were Here (Pink Floyd album): Touring

+Before releasing the album, the band embarked on the Wish You Were Here Tour, which featured the live debuts of "Have a Cigar", and "Shine On You Crazy Diamond", divided by the performance of the former.
+The other two songs from Wish You Were Here (the title track and "Welcome to the Machine") wouldn't be played live until their In the Flesh concert series of 1977.

-The band played much of Wish You Were Here on 5 July 1975 at the Knebworth music festival.
+The final performance of the tour took place on 5 July 1975, two months before the release of the album, at the Knebworth music festival.
 Roy Harper, performing at the same event, on discovering that his stage costume was missing, proceeded to destroy one of Pink Floyd's vans, injuring himself in the process.
 This delayed the normal setup procedure of the band's sound system.
 As a pair of World War II Spitfire aircraft had been booked to fly over the crowd during their entrance, the band were not able to delay their set.
 The result was that a power supply problem pushed Wright's keyboards completely out of tune, damaging the band's performance.
 At one point he left the stage, but the band were able to continue with a less sensitive keyboard, a piano and a simpler light show.
 Following a brief intermission, they returned to perform The Dark Side of the Moon, but critics displeased about being denied access backstage savaged the performance.

-Packaging
+Packaging and album cover art

 Wish You Were Here was sold in one of the more elaborate packages to accompany a Pink Floyd album.
 Storm Thorgerson had accompanied the band on their 1974 tour and had given serious thought to the meaning of the lyrics, eventually deciding that the songs were, in general, concerned with "unfulfilled presence", rather than Barrett's illness.
 This theme of absence was reflected in the ideas produced by his long hours spent brainstorming with the band.
 Thorgerson had noted that Roxy Music's Country Life was sold in an opaque green cellophane sleeve – censoring the cover image – and he copied the idea, concealing the artwork for Wish You Were Here in a black-coloured shrink-wrap (therefore making the album art "absent").
 The concept behind "Welcome to the Machine" and "Have a Cigar" suggested the use of a handshake (an often empty gesture), and George Hardie designed a sticker containing the album's logo of two mechanical hands engaged in a handshake, to be placed on the opaque sleeve (the mechanical handshake logo would also appear on the labels of the vinyl album this time in a black and blue background).